“The process by which money is created is so simple the mind is repelled.” – JK Galbraith

 4) When the Fed performs quantitative easing they perform open market operations (just like they have for decades) which involve a clean asset swap where the bank essentially exchanges reserves for t-bonds.
 The private sector loses a financial asset (the t-bond) and gains another (the reserves or deposits).
 The result is no change in private sector net financial assets.
 QE is a lot like changing your savings account into a checking account and then claiming you have more “money”.
 No, the composition of your savings changed, but you don’t have more savings.

 5) Coins and cash notes like the ones you have in your wallet are created by the US Treasury and are issued to the Federal Reserve upon demand by member banks.
 This cash is “printed” by the Treasury, but serves primarily as a way for banks to service their customers.
 In other words, if you have a bank account you can exchange your bank deposit for cash from the ATM or the bank teller.
-Cash is preceded by the dominant form of money, bank money.
-But it doesn’t get printed off the presses and fired into the economy as some would have us believe.
+Cash is preceded by the dominant form of money, bank money which means that before cash gets into the system it is demanded by a bank customer who draws down their bank account.
+Importantly, cash doesn’t get printed off the presses and fired into the economy as some would have us believe.
+It enters the system through the banking system.